lkumle/onlineVRtoolbox_tutorials/docs/unity/index.md

 # Notebook 1: Implementing Data Transfer Functionality in Unity

-This notebook walks you through how to implement data transfer functionality within a Unity project.
+This notebook covers how to implement data transfer functionality within a Unity project.

 We provide a **template Unity project** with the minimal setup required to communicate with a web application.
 This notebook explains the key components of that template and shows you how to replicate a basic working pipeline for data exchange between Unity and a server.

-We recommend beginning by replicating this minimal pipeline.
+We recommend [downloading](https://github.com/lkumle/onlineVR-toolbox) and opening the template project to follow along.
 Once the pipeline is working in the template project, you can follow [Step 3: Integration](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/unity/integrate.html) to add this functionality to your own Unity project.

 {: .new-title}
 > Get Started